Asin-Junior-Honore/HelloIP/README.md

 ---

 # HelloIP

-HelloIP is a simple Node.js application that returns a personalized greeting along with the client's IP address.
+HelloIP is a simple Node.js application that returns a personalized greeting along with the client's IP address and weather information based on their location.
 It demonstrates the basic use of Express.js to handle HTTP requests and is deployed using Vercel.

 ## Table of Contents